 Vung Tau Beaches

-To a spoiled beachgoer, Vung Tau might not look like a prime destination.
+Compared to the many wonderful beaches in Vietnam, to a spoiled beachgoer, Vung Tau might not look like a prime destination.

 Nevertheless, as they are the closest to Saigon, the beaches are of course still one of Vung Tau’s biggest draws, and worth mentioning.